 4. Whiteshell Trappers Museum

-Located right next to the Alfred Hole Goose Sanctuary, the Trappers Museum is a throwback on the fur trapping industry that was once popular in these parts.
+Located right next to the Alfred Hole Goose Sanctuary, the Trappers Museum is a throwback to the fur trapping industry that was once popular in these parts.
 You also learn about modern trapping techniques.

 The museum was built in 1997.